Bowerbird: Fossil record

 Bowerbirds have a scant fossil record that nonetheless extends to the Chattian (latest Oligocene), with the fossil species Sericuloides marynguyenae dated to 26 to 23 million years ago.
 It was found in Faunal Zone A deposits of the White Hunter Site at D-site Plateau of the Riversleigh World Heritage Area.
 S. marynguyenae was a tiny member of its family, about the same size as the golden bowerbird.
 It is known from the proximal end of a right carpometacarpus and the proximal end of a left tarsometatarsus.
 The material, though fragmentary, preserves much detail, and is overall more similar to the "avenue-builders" - in particular Chlamydera - than to the other two main groups.
 However, the splits between the three main groups of living bowerbirds are presumed to have occurred only in the Miocene, some time after Sericuloides lived.
 Thus, the fossil species may have belonged to a more basal and now entirely extinct lineage, and/or it may be considered to support the hypothesis that the "avenue-builders" are the most ancient group of bowerbirds and retain many "primitive" features in their anatomy.

 Other than S. marynguyenae, as of 2025 only one other certain prehistoric bowerbird species is known.
 This has not been named, as it is only known from the distal left ulna piece QM F57970 (AR19857), also found on the D-site Plateau of Riversleigh WHA, but in interval 3 of Faunal Zone B at the Ross Scott-Orr site, in late early Miocene (Burdigalian) sediments dated to 16.55 mya.
 Even though this piece of fossil bone is merely some 16 mm long, it is excellently preserved, and its features are characteristic of a smallish bowerbird the size of a black-eared catbird.
 Bowerbird ulnae - to the extent they have been studied - differ little between genera and species, but the Miocene fossil is unlike all living members of the family in one detail or another.
 If anything, it resembles the presumably more advanced groups ("maypole-builders" and true catbirds) more than the "avenue-builders" and given its age it may well have been one of the earliest members of either of the former two groups.
 A third possible fossil bowerbird, Aeviperditus gracilis, was described in 2025 from fossils found in St Bathans, New Zealand.
-The species, from the Miocene, has a tarsometatarsus that is simlar in appreance to the bowerbirds, albeit more slender.
+The species, from the Miocene, has a tarsometatarsus that is similar in appearance to the bowerbirds, albeit more slender.
 Further fossils are needed to confirm it is a bowerbird, but if it is, it would show that the family once had a wider distribution.